In a statement, Scranton said he determined his chances of success were minimal.

 Scranton's exit leaves Swann uncontested for the Republican State Committee's endorsement.
 Another Republican candidate, Jim Panyard, is not competing for the party's backing.
 Also seeking the governorship is York attorney and Green Party candidate Marakay Rogers.

 Disappointment: Rep. Ron Miller, R-Jacobus, said he is more disappointed in Scranton's withdrawal than surprised.
-Though it was clear that Swann would get the endorsement, he said, Scranton's campaign could have helped keep the Republican candidates' names in the forefront.

 "Whenever you're trying to garner a race against an incumbent, you need to get name recognition," Miller said.
 "Having a primary race would have helped the challenger keep his name in front of the voters.
 It gives more reason for the media to cover them.